- Home

 Ginger shots and juice cleanses

 On the other hand, juice cleanses are a different beast.
-Limited studies on juice-based diets have shown benefits such as weight loss, lipids reduced, and blood vessels widened.
+Limited studies on juice-based diets have shown benefits such as weight loss.
 But once returning to a regular diet the benefits reversed.
 Of course, juice diets are unsustainable long-term for a range of reasons.

-The idea of ‘detoxifying’ our body by drinking juices might seem like a good idea.
+Detox' products are often marketing as having the power to boost immunity.
+So, the idea of 'detoxifying' our body by drinking juices for example, might seem like a good idea.
 But in truth, our body already has its own built-in natural detoxifier – the liver.
 It cleanses the body of toxins and produces bile to support healthy digestion.

 Prebiotics